 Continue reading “Kalai’er Daal, Aloo Seddho and a day of craving comfort food!”

 OK, so I could go into a rant about how Gujarati stereotypes in Bollywood are not portraying us Gujaratis incorrectly.
 Well but, if I really am a true Gujarati, I am probably going to just sip some Gujju Beer aka some chilled buttermilk, munch on some khakhras (not theplas, see there goes crashing one of the stereotypes) and move on.
 Keep Calm and Move On.
 (No, its not, Keep Calm and do Garba) .
 Anyway, peep into a Gujarati household on a Sunday afternoon and there is a high chance that you could smell a tempering of mustard seeds, curry leaves and hing, wafting and fluttering around a cloud of that fragrance of Daal Dhokli.
 Daal Dhokli for the uninitiated consists of the trademark mildly sweet, sour, salty and spicy (and not just sweet ) Gujarati daal in which strips of dough are simmered until cooked.
 Served with rice, it is the perfect antidote to all the stress you have experienced during the week and your passport to a wonderful nap later in the afternoon.
-Without bothering you with my rant any further I will skip to the recipe.

 Continue reading “Dal Dhokli – That Warm-Hug-in-a-bowl comfort meal!”